lugialucas000/powershell-profile/README.md

-# 🎨 PowerShell Profile (Pretty PowerShell)-Lugialucas
+# 🎨 PowerShell Profile (Pretty PowerShell)- Lugialucas000

 A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.